 The Uldolmok Tidal Current Power Pilot Plant currently produces tidal current energy using a cross-flow Helical Turbine (1 m diameter x 2.5 m length).
 Long helical blades run along a cylindrical surface like a screw thread, which create a reaction thrust that rotates the turbine faster than the flow of water itself.
 Due to its axial symmetry, the turbine always develops unidirectional rotation, even in reversible tidal currents.
 This provide the advantage of simplified design and exploitation of the double-action tidal power plants

 The site includes a jacket-type support structure measuring 50 m tall x 36 m long x 16 m wide with a total weight of 1360 tons.
 The plant additionally functions as a sea test facility for tidal current energy.

-The Uldolmok Strait, at Jindo Island, South Jeolla, South Korea.
+The Uldolmok Strait in the Yellow Sea, at Jindo Island, South Jeolla, South Korea.

 Korea East West Power Co. and South Jeolla Province signed an investment agreement in 2006 to develop a tidal plant in Jindo.
 Hyundai Construction & Engineering was chosen to construct a test power plant, while Hyundai Heavy Industries was named to develop generators and Iljin Electric was chosen to manufacture mechanical equipment.

-No studies have been conducted to analyse the direct environmental effects of the pilot turbines, much less the effects done one the project expands to the planned 90 MW stage two of development.
+No studies have been conducted to analyse the direct environmental effects of the pilot turbines, much less the effects once the project expands to the planned 50 MW stage two of development.
 However, the project will reduce reliance on greenhouse gases for energy in accordance with UNFCCC.